 As a graphic designer, I always prepare more variables in the type of file format for images.
 Some graphic was designed for the designer instead of the final user.
 So, for each design, I will create more copies of different file formats.

 - PNG your images if you’d like to simplify them for customer confirmation before distributing your source file.

 - AI format is given to customers once everything is confirmed, without modifying it in any way.

 - EPS format will provide customers an alternate, due to not all the clients have subscribed to the Abode Illustrator software, so EPS lets customers use different vector editing software.

-In conclusion, it is important to choose the right file format for your images.
+In conclusion, it is important to choose the right file format for images.
 Picking the wrong format can lead to decreased image quality and a cluttered website.
-By following the tips in this article, you can choose the perfect file format for your images every time.
+By following the tips in this article, you can choose the perfect file format for images every time.